PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-smb-filesystem-map/README.md

    $ ssh <pureuser>@<pure_fb_mgmt_ip>
    $ pureadmin list <username> --api-token -–expose
    ```
-Enter "fb_url" and "api_token" obtained from FlashBlade in variable files.
+Update "api_token" obtained from FlashBlade in "fb_secrets.yml" file and "fb_url" value with FlashBlade Management VIP in "fb_details.yml"

 Encrypt "fb_secrets.yml" using Ansible-Vault and enter password when prompted.
 This password is required to run playbook.
 ```